NashOpt - A Python Library for Computing Generalized Nash Equilibria: Game-Theoretic Control

-If a \emph{variational} equilibrium is requested, the additional equalities enforcing common Lagrange multipliers for the shared output constraints in \eqref{eq:mpc-problem} are imposed.
-In Section~\ref{sec:mpc-example}, we will show an example of noncooperative MPC and show that it can deviate significantly from the {\it cooperative and centralized} MPC solution in which all moves are optimized jointly by solving a quadratic programming (QP) problem with decision variables $\Delta u = \col(\Delta u_1,\ldots,\Delta u_N)$, $\epsilon=\col(\epsilon_1,\ldots,\epsilon_N)$ and cost function given by the sum of all agents' costs in~\eqref{eq:mpc-problem}.
+If a \emph{variational} equilibrium is requested, the additional equalities enforcing common Lagrange multipliers for the shared output constraints in \eqref{eq:mpc-problem} can be imposed.
+In Section~\ref{sec:mpc-example}, we will consider an example of noncooperative MPC and show that it can deviate significantly from the {\it cooperative and centralized} MPC solution in which all moves are optimized jointly by solving a quadratic programming (QP) problem with decision variables $\Delta u = \col(\Delta u_1,\ldots,\Delta u_N)$, $\epsilon=\col(\epsilon_1,\ldots,\epsilon_N)$ and cost function given by the sum of all agents' costs in~\eqref{eq:mpc-problem}.